Core JavaScript Package Workflows

 }

-Dependency Resolution and Graph Management
+Dependency Classification and Graph Management

 Lockfile Integrity and CI/CD Enforcement